 - Planting for Pollinators in Northern New England - A poster summarizing the most important research-based information on how to successfully plant and establish wildflower meadows in our region.
 Provides recommendations on site preparation, planting, and management of wildflower meadows for pollinator habitat.
 Due to the format, it is best viewed online; recommended minimum print size 20 x 25".

 - Pollinator Plants for Northern New England Gardens - Create pollinator-friendly gardens to support numerous kinds of native bees, as well as honey bees and other pollinators.
-NEW!

 - Flowering Calendar for Wildflower Species in Southern New Hampshire - Use this calendar to select and combine species to provide flowers in bloom from early spring through late fall.
 Color bars indicate flower colors.

 - Wildflowers for New England Meadows and Pollinator Plantings - A detailed list of wildflower species that have performed well in our meadows and at other sites around NH.
 Use this list as a starting point for designing a wildflower meadow or pollinator garden of your own.
 Revised in 2015.

 - Wildflower Mixes for Trial in New Hampshire - This suggests two options for custom seed mixes that are cost effective for establishing a wildflower meadow on a medium to dry, sunny site.

 - Wildflower Identification Guide for New England Wildflowers - An online guide for recognizing wildflowers before they bloom, from seedlings through mature plants, with lots of pictures.
 This will help you identify wildflowers you plant from seed, while they are still small and hard to tell apart from the weeds.